Hidden places in Helsinki large building with people walking in front of it on a partly cloudy autumn day

 6. Töölö’s Forgotten Observatory Hill

-While many travelers walk past the Helsinki Observatory on their way to the harbor or the park, few realize you can climb the small hill behind it for a breathtaking and hidden Helsinki viewpoint.
-You’ll see a near 360-degree panorama of the city framed by birch trees.
+While many travelers walk past the Helsinki Observatory on their way to the harbor or the park, few realize you can climb the small hill behind it for an amazing and hidden Helsinki viewpoint.
+You’ll see a near 360-degree panorama of the city.

 🍂Seasonal Tip: Go in fall when the golden leaves light up the skyline.